Film Review – Power Rangers (2017)

 Children of the 90’s have been waiting to watch one movie this year: Saban’s Power Rangers.
-While it wasn’t everyone’s cup of tea, the 90’s television show was loved by a dedicated group of fans.
-This “darker” reboot of the popular television show has had hardcore fans squealing with its solid trailers and other promotional material.
+This darker reboot of the popular television show has had hardcore fans squealing with its solid trailers and other promotional material.
 But did these new crop of Power Rangers pack enough punch to have me yelling “GO GO POWER RANGERS?”
 I went to the theater to find out.
 The following review will be spoiler free.

 The CEO of Lionsgate, Jon Feltheimer, exclaimed at the end of 2016 that he was so enthused about how the production of Power Rangers was coming along that he wanted to make seven more Power Rangers films in the coming years.
-While this certainly sounded like hyperbole, in a weird way, it gave this Power Rangers film an extra boost of confidence as the marketing push for the film was beginning to start up.
+Obviously, this was hyperbole.
+But, in a weird way, it gave this Power Rangers film an extra boost of confidence as the marketing push for the film was beginning to start up.

 After these remarks, everyone seemed to have the same question on their mind: Could Power Rangers actually be this good or was this a case of people involved within the film trying to further market the project to possible moviegoers?